 The Madeira River is one of South America's major rivers.
 It is part of the Amazon Basin and is the largest and most important tributary of the Amazon River.
 Its headwaters are located in the Bolivian Andes, over 2,000 miles from its confluence with the Amazon in Brazil.

 The Madre de Dios River is a headwater tributary of the Amazon River.
 Shared by Peru and Bolivia, the river serves as the largest watershed in the area, as part of the vast Amazon River drainage basin.
-The river is an important transportation waterway for the region.
+In addition, the river is a vital transportation waterway for the region.